 At the end of each year, if the company has received revenue above its expenses, that amount is recorded as additions to each member’s capital credits account.
 The amount accrued to each member is based on how much electricity was purchased for the year.
 Over time, each member’s equity grows, and your investment allows for the co-op’s continued operation, line upgrades and repairs, equipment purchases and new technology.

 At the discretion of the TVEC Board of Directors, when financial conditions allow, members are paid back a portion of their capital credits balance.
 Capital credit retirement typically focuses on refunding the oldest credits.
 In this way, as time goes by, ownership of the company is transferred to newer members, and legacy members are repaid their equity in the company.

 Your Investment Comes Back To You

 Over the last 10 years, TVEC has paid back more than $32 million in capital credits to members.
-Most recently, in 2018 the TVEC board approved a $4.88 million capital credit retirement.
+Most recently, for 2019 the TVEC board approved a $5 million capital credit retirement.

 Capital credit retirements are returned to members in two ways.
 Current members are given their refunds as a bill credit.
 Former members receive a check, mailed to the address we have on file.

 Former Members – Please be sure to keep TVEC updated with a current address, so that any capital credit retirement refunds can be processed promptly.
 Money that goes unclaimed for three years is turned over to the State of Texas.
 If you think you may have outstanding capital credit funds, visit claimittexas.org for more information.

 Non-Taxable Income – Capital credits are a return of money paid for electricity, and are generally not taxable income for residential consumers.
 Commercial and industrial consumers should discuss any capital credits retirements with their tax advisers.